kayvonf/klabel/README.md

 # Getting Started

 [server.py](server.py) is a simple Flask server that you can run on your local box for development.
 For LFViz, the server just serves static files.
-For data labeling support does run meaningful logic.
+However, for data labeling support, this server does run logic to process labeling results and store them.

     export FLASK_APP=server.py
     flask run